Copula Density Neural Estimation: Introduction

-In this paper, we propose to work with pseudo-observations, a projection of the collected observations into the uniform probability space via transform sampling \cite{Letizia2020}.
-The probability density estimation becomes a copula density estimation problem, which is formulated and solved using deep learning techniques.
-The envisioned copula density neural estimation method is referred to as CODINE.
-We further present self-consistency tests and metrics that can be used to assess the quality of the estimator.
-We prove and exploit the fact that the mutual information can be rewritten in terms of copula pdfs.
-Finally, we apply CODINE in the context of data generation.

-The paper is organized as follows.
-Section \ref{sec:CE} introduces the transform sampling method and the copula.
+The brief is organized as follows.
+Section \ref{sec:CE} introduces the copula and a brief description of related work.
 Section \ref{sec:codine} presents the copula density neural estimation approach as the solution of an optimization problem.
-Section \ref{sec:metrics} proposes self-consistency tests to assess the quality of the estimator.
-Section \ref{sec:applications} utilizes CODINE for mutual information estimation and data generation.
+Section \ref{sec:self} proposes self-consistency tests to assess the quality of the estimator.
+Section \ref{sec:applications} utilizes CODINE for copula density estimation, mutual information estimation and data generation.
 Finally, the conclusions are drawn.